Surfaces of revolution with prescribed mean and skew curvatures in Lorentz-Minkowski space

 \section{Prescribed mean curvature equation in Lorentz-Minkowski space}

 In this section we solve the problem of prescribed mean curvature.
-Following Kenmotsu \cite{KemmotsuTMJ1981}, the strategy for revolution surfaces with a non-lightlike axis (subsections 2.1, 2.2, and 2.3) consists in considering the generating curve parameterized by arc-length and then write the equation for the mean curvature, which is initially a nonlinear second order ODE, as a linear first order ODE with coefficients in a certain ring of hypercomplex numbers along the generating curves (subsection 2.4): complex number $\mathbb{C}$ for curves on a spacelike plane and Lorentz numbers $\mathbb{L}$ (see Appendix A) for curves on a timelike plane.
+Following Kenmotsu \cite{KemmotsuTMJ1981}, the strategy for {surfaces of revolution} with a non-lightlike axis (subsections 2.1, 2.2, and 2.3) consists in considering the generating curve parameterized by arc-length and then write the equation for the mean curvature, which is initially a nonlinear second order ODE, as a linear first order ODE with coefficients in a certain ring of hypercomplex numbers along the generating curves (subsection 2.4): complex number $\mathbb{C}$ for curves on a spacelike plane and Lorentz numbers $\mathbb{L}$ (see Appendix A) for curves on a timelike plane.
 For a lightlike axis we are still able to solve the prescribed $H$ problem using the real numbers $\mathbb{R}$ (subsection 2.5).

-\begin{remark} The surfaces described in section \ref{sec::MCforCurvOnXYplaneWithOXaxis}, i.e., the ones generated from curves on a spacelike plane rotated around a spacelike axis (Figure 1(c)), are usually forgotten.
-Interestingly, they furnish a counter-example to the assertion that a revolution surface in $\mathbb{E}_1^3$ inherits the causal character of its generating curve \cite{IshiharaJMTU1988} (there Ishihara and Hara only take into account the revolution of curves on the timelike $yz$-plane). \end{remark}
+\begin{remark} {The surfaces described in section \ref{sec::MCforCurvOnXYplaneWithOXaxis}, i.e., the ones generated from curves on a spacelike plane rotated around a spacelike axis (Figure 1(c)), furnish a counter-example} to the assertion that a surface of revolution in $\mathbb{E}_1^3$ inherits the causal character of its generating curve \cite{IshiharaJMTU1988} (there Ishihara and Hara only take into account the revolution of curves on the timelike $yz$-plane). \end{remark}